 Your guide to CBC podcasts produced in Quebec

-Season 2 of Mic Drop, Seat at the Table among new titles
+Mic Drop, Seat at the Table, Chosen Family among titles

 This is a podcast that hands the mic over to teenagers and lets them tell stories in their own voices.
-Created in 2018, Mic Drop is the brainchild of CBC Montreal journalist Shari Okeke, who wanted to provide a safe space for teens to talk about what's on their minds– without any adult interruptions.
+Created in 2018, the goal of the series was to provide a safe space for teens to talk about what's on their minds – without any adult interruptions.

 Seat at the Table

 Friends Martine St-Victor and Isabelle Racicot have in-depth conversations with notable guests from media, sports and pop culture.
-In Season 2, which launched Aug.
-27, they capture personal stories about the power of the Black Lives Matter movement, the urgency of this moment, and what it will take to move forward.
+In Season 2, they capture personal stories about the power of the Black Lives Matter movement, the urgency of this moment, and what it will take to move forward.

 Deep down we all just want to be loved, so why is it one of the toughest things to get right?
 Love Me is a podcast about the messiness of human connection.
 It's a peek into the relationships of the people around you.
 Through personal stories and playful fictions, the show celebrates that weird little voice inside each of us that cries out: "love me."

 A podcast hosted by queer, cosmically-destined BFFs Thomas Leblanc and Tranna Wintour.
-Join the Montreal comedians every other week for deep and spontaneous conversations featuring renowned artists and up-and-coming creators.
-Welcome to the family!
+Chosen Family shines a light on the intersection of art, community and identity, featuring conversations with renowned artists and up-and-coming creators.